projectara/greybus-spec/source/special.rst

-Instead, when the Interface is ready to signal completion of its handling of this Operation, it shall do so by setting the :ref:`hardware-model-mailbox` sub-state of its Interface State.
+Instead, when the Interface is ready to signal completion of its handling of this Operation, it shall do so by setting the :ref:`hardware-model-mailbox` sub-state of its associated Interface State.
 The SVC shall detect when MAILBOX is set and, other than in certain special circumstances, shall subsequently notify the AP using a :ref:`svc_mailbox_event`.
 This indirect mechanism allows the Interface to notify the AP when the processing that results from a Mode Switch Request has completed.

 Any timeouts limiting the duration between the receipt of the Mode Switch request and a subsequent MAILBOX write by the Interface are